EcoJulia/BiobakeryUtils.jl/docs/src/metaphlan.md

 ```

 One benefit of doing it the later way is that as we're loading the tables,
-we can attach some metadata to them
+we can attach some metadata to them.
-([see Microbiome.jl docs](https://biojulia.net/Microbiome.jl/latest/profiles/#working-metadata-1) for more info on metadata and `CommunityProfile`s).
 For example:

 ```julia-repl